LongVT: Incentivizing "Thinking with Long Videos" via Native Tool Calling

 In this stage, we treat the model as a tool-using agent that decides when to inspect the video, how long to crop, and how to integrate the retrieved evidence into its reasoning.
 We employ GRPO \citep{shao2024grpo} to achieve this objective.
 In addition, we introduce a three-part reward modeling that jointly optimizes answer accuracy, format compliance, and temporal grounding precision of sampled trajectories, namely, \emph{joint answer-temporal grounding reward}.
 Prior work \cite{feng2025videor1,wang2025timer1} typically targets either answer correctness or time alignment in isolation.
 We take a further step toward unifying these signals within a single reward function for open-ended long-video QA.
 This coupling ties answer selection to where the evidence lies in time, improving final-answer correctness and promoting more effective tool use at inference, with more reliable and precise timestamp proposals.

 \textbf{Answer Accuracy.} Let $K$ be the number of sampled rollouts in a group.
 For the $k$-th rollout ($k\in\{1,\dots,K\}$), let $\hat a^{(k)}$ denote its generated answer and let $a^\star$ denote the ground-truth answer.
-We employ LLM-as-a-Judge \cite{yang2025qwen3} to obtain a categorical verdict \begin{compactmath}
+Since open-ended QAs cannot be reliably evaluated by rule-based matching, we employ LLM-as-a-Judge \cite{yang2025qwen3} with a strict judging protocol that avoids rewarding ambiguous cases to obtain a categorical verdict \begin{compactmath}

 \end{compactmath} where \textsc{F} = fully consistent (semantically equivalent to $a^\star$), \textsc{P} = partially consistent (contains some correct information but is incomplete or imprecise), and \textsc{I} = inconsistent (incorrect or contradictory).